kbrandenburg/nextjs-app/posts/github_webhook.md

 We have liftoff!
 Now when I push to my github repository, github will send a request to my api which will trigger a pull and rebuild.
 Testing with this post!

+Hmmm.
+Something appeared to have went wrong.
+Guess after this test fails I will just test the exec portion of the code.